alexandregama/blog/content/blog/i-am-a-very-slow-thinker.md

 Being these answers and options right or wrong, I have them.

-That's an interesting scenario, since I still want to think about my own opinions. **The motivation?
+That's an interesting scenario since I still want to think about my own opinions. **The motivation?
 Challenging myself**.
 A temptation to avoid some kind of cognitive bias.
 Or simply, I'm too slow

 Probably my first reaction, answer, and motivation will be outdated.
 I really believe that.